Incoming Erasmus Students

 Letter of Acceptance

-Once your application has been approved you will receive a letter confirming your acceptance at UCC.
-You must bring the original letter of acceptance with you when you come to Cork to commence your studies.
+Once your application has been approved you will receive by email a letter confirming your acceptance at UCC.
 If, for some reason, you are unable to accept your place at UCC please advise the International Office as soon as possible.

 For further information on the application process please contact: